-NOAA Field Units: Submit all uncharted, non-dangerous, exposed pipelines via email directly to Nautical Data Branch as follows using Pydro and other hydrographic software:
+NOAA Field Units shall submit all uncharted, non-dangerous, exposed pipelines via email directly to Nautical Data Branch as follows:

+- The body of the email shall list the following metadata in the following order:

+- General Locality

+- Sub-locality

+- Project Number

+- Registry Number

+- Field Unit

-- 1. A PDF in the format shown in Appendix K - 2.
-Screen Captures of side scan sonar images, multibeam images, or chartlets (if applicable) of the exposed pipeline - 3.
-An S-57 .000 feature file of the pipeline
+- Screen Captures of side scan sonar images, multibeam images, or chartlets (if applicable) of the exposed pipeline in JPEG, PNG, GIF, or TIFF format

+- An S-57 .000 feature file of the pipeline

-The PDF and S-57 files shall be submitted to the Nautical Data Branch at email address ocs.ndb@noaa. gov, with courtesy copies to the HSD/NSD Project Manager or COR.
+The S-57 files and images shall be submitted to the Nautical Data Branch at email address ocs.ndb@noaa.gov, with courtesy copies to the HSD/NSD Project Manager or COR.

-Contractors: Submit non-dangerous exposed pipelines via email to the HSD/NSD Project Manager or COR and the appropriate Hydrographic Branch stated in the Hydrographic Survey Project Instructions (ahb.dton@noaa.gov or phb.dton@noaa.gov).
+Contractors shall submit non-dangerous exposed pipelines via email to the HSD/NSD Project Manager or COR and the appropriate Hydrographic Branch stated in the Hydrographic Survey Project Instructions (ahb.dton@noaa.gov).
 The contractor pipeline reporting shall be submitted as follows: